 This is the only app on our list which is designed specifically for couples to help with their expense tracking and budgeting.

-- Connect bank accounts and credit card accounts in the UK
+- Connect bank accounts and credit card accounts

 - Can customise single or joint accounts to differentiate